 Meditate.
 Meditation can help you understand your thoughts and feelings without getting carried away by them.
 Also, it allows you not only to notice the thoughts as they appear, but also to make a choice of how you respond to them.

-Visualize.
+Visualise.
 Your subconscious mind cannot distinguish reality from imaginary.
-By visualizing positive experiences and emotions, you condition your mind to produce more similar emotions.
+By visualising positive experiences and emotions, you condition your mind to produce more similar emotions.
 Create a safe place where you can go when you feel you have no control over your emotions.
-When you feel unwanted feelings are taking over you, close your eyes and visualize your safe place.
+When you feel unwanted feelings are taking over you, close your eyes and visualise your safe place.

 Use words that express self- confidence.
 Use words that express certainty and self-confidence to change the way you feel about yourself.
 Avoid using words like ‘I cannot, if, maybe, hope, wish, should, could’ and replace them with ‘I will, I can, certainly, when, definitely, sure’.

 Use positive affirmation.
 Positive affirmations are an important tool that will help you deal with unwanted feelings and emotions.
 When you start your day with a positive attitude, you will experience the obstacles you face during the day as less significant, feeling more in control of your reaction.